 The Board of Directors will be comprised of nine (9) members.
 Unless instructed otherwise, the persons named on the accompanying Proxy Card will vote for the election of the nominees named below to serve for the ensuing year and until their successors are elected and have qualified.
-Seven (7) of the nominees are presently directors of the Corporation who were elected by the shareholders at their last annual meeting.
-Two (2) of the nominees, Wayne H. Calabrese and Richard H. Glanton, are to be elected to the Board of Directors of the Corporation by the shareholders for the first time at the April 23, 1998 annual meeting of shareholders.
+All nine (9) of the nominees are presently directors of the Corporation who were elected by the shareholders at their last annual meeting.